35 Tips for Significantly Better eLearning

 - Training teams

 Listing out each of these will help you to organize how you create, implement and sign-off on courses, ensure effective feedback and streamline your overall strategy.

-Additionally, you should also include your customer success team that you are working with through your LMS as they are sure to be involved in your eLearning success.
+Additionally, you should also include your customer success team that you are working with through your learning management system (LMS) as they are sure to be involved in your eLearning success.